On $\gamma$-vectors satisfying the Kruskal-Katona inequalities

 \section{Abstract}

 We present examples of flag homology spheres whose $\gamma$-vectors satisfy the Kruskal-Katona inequalities.
 This includes several families of well-studied simplicial complexes, including Coxeter complexes and the simplicial complexes dual to the associahedron and to the cyclohedron.
-In these cases, we construct explicit simplicial complexes whose $f$-vectors are the $\gamma$-vectors in question.
-In another direction, we show that if a flag $(d-1)$-sphere has at most $2d+2$ vertices its $\gamma$-vector satisfies the Kruskal-Katona inequalities.
-We conjecture that if $\Delta$ is a flag homology sphere then $\gamma(\Delta)$ satisfies the Kruskal-Katona inequalities.
+In these cases, we construct explicit flag simplicial complexes whose $f$-vectors are the $\gamma$-vectors in question, and so a result of Frohmader shows that the $\gamma$-vectors satisfy not only the Kruskal-Katona inequalities but also the stronger Frankl-F\"uredi-Kalai inequalities.
+In another direction, we show that if a flag $(d-1)$-sphere has at most $2d+3$ vertices its $\gamma$-vector satisfies the Frankl-F\"uredi-Kalai inequalities.
+We conjecture that if $\Delta$ is a flag homology sphere then $\gamma(\Delta)$ satisfies the Kruskal-Katona, and further, the Frankl-F\"uredi-Kalai inequalities.
 This conjecture is a significant refinement of Gal's conjecture, which asserts that such $\gamma$-vectors are nonnegative.